manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 acks = []

 while true:
-   // as a backup
+   // as a Backup
-   on receiving ("request", cmd) from replica[view]: // WHAT IF THIS IS A LATER VIEW?
+   on receiving ("request", cmd) from replica[view]:
       send ("ack", cmd) to replica[view]
       resend = cmd

-   on receiving ("acks", cmd, seq-no) from replica[view]:
+   on receiving ("acks", cmd) from replica[view]:
-      log.append(cmd)
-      state, output = apply(cmd, state)
+      log.append(cmd) // CHECK IF THIS IS CALLED MULTIPLE TIMES FOR A COMMAND state, output = apply(cmd, state)

-   // as a primary
+   // as a Primary
    on receiving cmd from a client library (and view == j):
       if cur == none:
          send ("request", cmd) to all replicas
-         cur = cmd // ASSUME CMDS ARE UNIQUE else // SAY SEND AGAIN?
+         cur = cmd // ASSUME CMDS ARE UNIQUE

    on receiving ("ack", cmd) from a backup replica r:
       if cur == cmd:
          acks[cmd] = acks[cmd] + 1 // TODO(ASSUMES RECEIVES A MESSAGE ONLY ONCE)
-         if acks[cmd] > n/2: // TODO(SHOULD DO THIS ONLY ONCE for a seq-no)
+         if acks[cmd] > n/2 and cmd not in log:
-            send ("acks", cmd, seq-no) to all replicas log.append(cmd)
+            send ("acks", cmd) to all replicas
+            log.append(cmd)
             state, output = apply(cmd, state)
             send output to the client library
             cur = none

+   // Heartbeat from primary
+   if no client message for some predetermined time t:
+      send "heartbeat" to all replicas (in order)
 ```

+In the steady state protocol, a primary receives commands from the client.
+The primary sends the command to every replica through ("request", cmd) message.
+A backup replica, on receiving a ("request", cmd) from the current primary, sends an ("ack", cmd) message back to the primary.
+If the primary receives ()

+// ALL of them are in the same view
+// Can ignore messages from other view primaries.

 EXPLAIN PROTOCOL UNDER GOOD PRIMARY